apache/mesos/docs/external-containerizer.md

 **NOTE:**  The external containerizer is deprecated.
 See [MESOS-3370](https://issues.apache.org/jira/browse/MESOS-3370) for details.

 * EC = external containerizer.
-A part of the mesos slave that provides an API for containerizing via external plugin executables.
+A part of the mesos agent that provides an API for containerizing via external plugin executables.
 * ECP = external containerizer program.
 An external plugin executable implementing the actual containerizing by interfacing with a